guyinatuxedo/Beyond_Oblivion/pogreb/database_processes.md

 }
 ```

 So starting off, it will hash the key, the same way for record retrieval using the `hash` function.
-Nex tup, it will actually add the record to the datalog using the `put` function from the `datalog` class:
+Next up, it will actually add the record to the datalog using the `put` function from the `datalog` class:

 ```
 func (dl *datalog) put(key []byte, value []byte) (uint16, uint32, error) {